timalexfinch/Core2_2MvcAjax/README.md

 For the database:
   1. the paging is done with X.PagedList.Mvc
-  2. the Partial page is done with the <partial /> tag
+  2. the Partial page is done with the "partial" tag
   3. the IsAjax is done with Request.Headers
   4. the AJAX is called using jQuery
   5. No Sorting on Column Headers